 12 For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I shall know just as I also am known.
 (1 Cor.
 13:8-12 NKJ)

-Here I discuss what no one ponders: “Doesn’t discussion of the (near future) cessation of charismata imply they were already ceasing?
+Only the cessation 0f tongues would require Paul discuss their eventual cessation.
 It would be “near Paul’s future” because he believed Christ might come in his lifetime (1 Thess.
 4:17; 2 Thess.
 2:1).
 In other words, WHY would Paul who loved Prophecy, Tongues and Special knowledge of God (1 Cor.
 14:1-5, 14-18), discuss their cessation?
 What situation in Corinth made discussing the cessation of these gifts necessary?
 The only plausible answer is they were already ceasing, causing four main schisms in the church (1 Cor.
 1:10-12), which could be grouped into two main categories.
 The “Have-nots” who seek “wisdom” and the “Haves” who seek “signs” (1 Cor.
 1:22).

 The Four main divisions